 A few points that I’d like to repeat from the earlier article is that radon is everywhere and it is naturally occurring.
 It is a radioactive gas which means that it transforms spontaneously and in that transformation it releases tiny bursts of energy.
 When radon is inhaled in your home (living levels, bedrooms or basement) it is these tiny bursts of energy, occurring inside your lungs, that cause harm.

 Radon is a colorless, odorless gas.
 Radon IS NOT flammable, toxic or noxious.
 It is, however, radioactive and it occurs naturally.
 This article will look at the radon potential, as identified by the NJ-DEP, in various parts of the Garden State.
 As you can see from the map, NJ is divided into 3 classifications of radon potential; Low (Blue), Moderate (Green) and High (Red).
 Let’s look closer.

-What Areas of the Great Garden State are of Concern and what types of structures?
+What Areas of NJ are of Concern and What Types of structures?